lenincompres/DOM.create/README.md

 myElement.get('text');  // returns the innerText

-myElement.get('article');  // returns the array of article within someElement's immediate scope (or the one article when there's only one)
+myElement.get('article');  // returns the array of article tag elements within someElement's immediate scope (or the one article element when there's just one)
 ```